 If you are a mom, sooner or later you are going to want to learn how to discipline kids.
 There are so many different child discipline books, methods, and ideas swirling on the internet that it is hard to know who to believe or what will actually work for your child.

 As a classroom teacher and mom of two adult kids, I can personally attest that what works for one kid doesn’t always work for the other due to temperament, interests, age, and gender.

-If your first child was easy going, don’t get too high and mighty.
-The next child or two may put you on your knees real fast!
+If your first child was easygoing, don’t get too high and mighty.
+The next child or two may put you on your knees and fast!

 In this post, I will talk about how to discipline kids from a Christian perspective.
 Not only will this post cover positive discipline strategies (for all ages) that won’t crush their hearts, but I will also give ideas on how to mold your kid’s character and point them to Jesus.